 Hanoi is known for its multi-cultural community and abundance of historical landmarks.
-In recent years, however, the city has carved a reputation as a premier shopping destination.
-Whether you wish to treat yourself to some new clothes, sample new cuisines, or simply entertain the kids, here’s all you need to know about Hanoi’s shopping malls.
+In recent years, however, the city has carved a reputation as a premier shopping destination with its abundance of malls and markets.

-For those visiting southern Vietnam, take a look at Ho Chi Minh’s shopping malls.
+For those visiting southern Vietnam, take a gander at Ho Chi Minh’s shopping malls.

 Lotte Center Hanoi

 The 271 m (892 ft )Lotte Center is the third tallest building in Hanoi.
 Its lower floors house the Lotte Mart – a large, diverse mall selling everything from high-end fashion to home appliances.
 The Lotte Mart is home to over 200 of the world’s most famous and sought-after brands.